KarileR/Hope.com/README.md

 # Hope.com
-Website Hope.com is for research and development of a a new drug.
+Website Hope.com is for research and development of a new drug.

 To launch a website's UI follow these steps:
 1. Donwload folder from this repository